To our Supergoop! community,

 1. Our team and our culture: Our internal team does not adequately reflect the people we serve.

-Update: We’re looking closely at our hiring efforts and working with organizations including 25 Black Women In Beauty to build a more diverse family internally.
+Update: We’re looking closely at our hiring efforts and working with organizations to build a more diverse family internally.
 This work is actively in progress, and we’ve already welcomed several amazing new team members over the past few months.
 We’re also participating in ongoing diversity and inclusion training both as a full team and across specific departments.

 2. Our product development: The products we create will continue to be driven by our mission of SPF for all.